XinyuYanTJU/RVSOD/README.md

 'manually annotated masks':manually annotated masks of salient object segmentation in '.png' format

+'ranking saliency masks/mat': masks of salient objects with gray values of 0 to 1 in mat files

-'ranking saliency masks': masks of salient objects with gray values of 0 to 1 in '.png' and mat formats
+'ranking saliency masks/img': masks of salient objects with gray values of 0 to 1 in '.png' format

+'readme.txt': introduction to the dataset

 ===============================================================================
 ### Dataset splitting: